RELISH: LLM REgression with a Latent Iterative State Head: Full Predictive Performance Results

-Examining results at the task level helps clarify when {\method}’s architectural design provides the greatest benefit.
-Empirically, we observe that {\method} yields the largest gains on the machine translation quality estimation datasets (WMT), whereas the improvements on semantic textual similarity (STS) are more modest (see Figures~\ref{fig:main_result_condensed}, \ref{fig:spearman}, and~\ref{fig:rmse}).
-Intuitively, this pattern aligns with the different structural requirements of the two tasks.
-STS generally requires only a \textit{global} interpretation of relative similarity, a signal that prompting and mean-pooled heads can capture effectively.
-Conversely, WMT quality estimation depends on \textit{localized} errors, such as omissions or subtle meaning shifts, that may be unevenly distributed across input sequences.
-Such fine-grained signals may be easily washed out by the summarization bottleneck from static pooling or by the noise of autoregressive verbalization.
-In contrast, {\method}’s can easily identify local, distributed signals via cross-attention, providing the granularity needed for complex regression.
+Examining results at the task level helps clarify when {\method}'s architectural design provides the greatest benefit.
+The gains are most pronounced when regression-relevant evidence is localized or distributed across the input, rather than captured by a single global similarity signal.
+STS generally requires a global interpretation of semantic relatedness, which prompting and mean-pooled heads can often capture reasonably well.
+In contrast, WMT quality estimation depends on localized translation errors, omissions, and subtle meaning shifts that may be spread across source--translation pairs.
+StatLLM similarly requires identifying correctness, executability, and readability evidence across longer code inputs.
+Such fine-grained signals may be washed out by static pooling or obscured by autoregressive verbalization, whereas {\method} can repeatedly query token-level representations through cross-attention to preserve both localized and distributed cues.